Toprak Razgatlioglu wins 2024 World Superbike Championship

 In 2019, BMW returned to WorldSBK as a factory team, and this time, their commitment to the championship paid off.
 BMW’s victory in their second attempt is due in no small part to Razgatlioglu’s ability to win – and win regularly – on the M 1000 RR when many other riders before him couldn’t.

 Making Razgatlioglu’s achievement even more impressive is the fact that he won this year’s championship despite missing two rounds – six races and 124 potential points - due to injury.
-A serious crash in practise during the French round at Magny-Cours meant he didn’t race there, or at the following round at Cremona in Italy.
+A serious crash in practise during the French round at Magny-Cours meant he didn’t race there, or the following round at Cremona in Italy.

 Prior to that crash, Razgatlioglu had won 13 races in succession and the championship seemed inevitable.
 His lead coming into the French round was 92 points over second placed Nicolo Bulega (Aruba.it Racing Ducati).
 Missing two rounds cut that advantage to just 13 points.